-In the study's original conception, we intended to obtain users' home addresses to place them within the boundaries of their polling station precincts (not to rely on GPS location data).
+In the study's original conception, we intended to obtain users' home addresses to place them within the boundaries of their polling station precincts, to not rely on GPS location data.
 Understanding that it was not advisable to ask for location data without providing a reason, we formulated our request to highlight how we would use the data.
 After users registered and we prompted them with a teaser question to drive engagement, we asked: "Thanks 4 joining!
 2 begin we need ur voting ward.
 Reply with ur home address & we'll work it out.
 This will be kept private, only ur voting ward will be stored & u will be anonymous."
-To determine each user's polling station after the user entered their address required four-steps.12 First, Vumi-Go invoked a script that dispatched the user input address to the Google API.
+To determine each user's polling station after the user entered their address required four-steps.
+First, VUMI-GO invoked a script that dispatched the user input address to the Google API.
 Second, the Google API then matched the address.
 Third, if there was one match, then the user was matched to that address; if more than one match existed, the platform sent the top matches back to the user, who then had the option to choose one.
 If Google returned no match, the platform asked the user to re-enter her address and the process repeated.
-Fourth, the latitude and the longitude of the resulting Google API match placed the user within a polling station (for which we had pre-existing shape files from the Electoral Commission of South Africa) and the platform assigned the user to the polling station in which her coordinates were located.
-Fig. 3 displays matches to polling stations in Soweto Township.
+Fourth, the latitude and the longitude of the resulting Google API match placed the user within a polling station organized system of street addresses that makes the use of the Google API location lookup potentially feasible.